cferdinandi/learn-vanilla-js/content/roadmap/8-plugins.md

     - Public methods
     - Multiple plugin instances
     - JS Modules
+projects: "Almost any script can be turned into a plugin.
+[Browse a list of project ideas here.](/projects)"
 ---

 How to write flexible, modular, scalable plugins that grow with you and your users.